BearToCode/carta/docs/src/pages/plugins/code.svelte.md

 	import Code from '$lib/components/code/Code.svelte';
 </script>

 This plugin adds support for code blocks **syntax highlighting**.
-This is done using [Speed-highlight JS](https://github.com/speed-highlight/core), which supports dynamic imports.
-This way, languages definitions are only imported at the moment of need.
+It uses the same highlighter from the core package(Shiki).

 ## Installation